wp-plugins/advanced-widgets/readme.txt

 == Installation ==

-1.Install the plugin
+1. Install the plugin
-1.Activate the plugin
+1. Activate the plugin
-1.Add Widgets on the sidebars in the Appearance->widgets section 1.Configurate the Widget by pressing on the bar of the title and then on the Configuration button 1.Configurate the options and add filters to show these widgets in a personalized way
+1. Add Widgets on the sidebars in the Appearance->widgets section
+1. Configurate the Widget by pressing on the bar of the title and then on the Configuration button
+1. Configurate the options and add filters to show these widgets in a personalized way

 == Frequently Asked Questions ==